LekoArts/gatsby-themes/themes/gatsby-theme-emilia/README.md

 ### Shadowing

 Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.org/docs/themes/shadowing/) to understand how to customize the this theme!
+Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-emilia/` to shadow/override files.
+The Theme UI config can be configured by shadowing its files in `src/gatsby-plugin-theme-ui/`.

 ### Adding content